Name: 7 Figure Freedom Formula (7FFF) by Matt Lloyd.

 -After going through the up-sells, filling out your questionnaire and talking to a coach, you enter the 21 step program.

--This 21 step program is known as MTTB, but it is basically stage 1 of MOBE where you learn about starting an online business and selling expensive, high ticket programs (and MOBE is pitched as the high ticket to sell).
+-This 21 step program is known as MTTB, but it is basically stage 1 of MOBE where you learn about starting an online business and selling expensive, high ticket programs (and MOBE is pitched as the high ticket system to sell).
 However, you won’t get a chance to complete all 21 steps, because there is a requirement to pay $1,000’s to continue and this is where they lose me honestly.

 Now considering you pay the $1,000’s to continue, the 21 step system is not the end of the road here, but rather a segway into the next stages of MOBE where you are pitched one expensive up-sell after another which go even further on the price scale.